vheon/vim-cursormode/README.md

 # Known Issues

-* At the moment it works only in iTerm2
+* At the moment only tested in iTerm2.
 * Sporadically the view is moved, so for example I enter Insert mode and the current line is moved at the top as if I typed `zt`.
 I didn't find a way of debug this thing, so any input or PR are welcome.

 # Credits